-5.1 The Council has previously put in place arrangements under the Localism Act 2011 to deal with complaints about potential breaches of the respective Codes of Conduct for Borough and Parish/Town Councillors.
-Those arrangements appear to be working satisfactorily at present and thanks is extended to the Chair of Standards Committee, Councillor Louise Walker, and members of the committee for their input.
+5.1 The Council has previously put in place arrangements under the Localism Act 2011 to deal with complaints about potential breaches of the respective Codes of Conduct of Borough and Parish/Town Councillors.
+Those arrangements appear to be working satisfactorily at present.